HL7/fhir-specialty-rx/input/pages/roles.md

 The Data Source system typically will...

-- ***If supporting RESTful Data Source interactions:*** Respond to RESTful patient matching and search requests based on data stored in the patient's electronic chart
+- *(If supporting RESTful Data Source interactions):* Respond to RESTful patient matching and search requests based on data stored in the patient's electronic chart
-- ***If supporting Specialty Rx messaging:*** Respond systematically when a [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html) is received, returning a [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) based on data stored in the patient's electronic chart.
+- *(If supporting Specialty Rx messaging):* Respond systematically when a [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html) is received, returning a [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) based on data stored in the patient's electronic chart.
 It may also send [Specialty Rx Query Response - Unsolicited](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html) messages proactively when a prescription is written
 - Enable staff to respond to additional questions or supporting information requests that require human attention by accepting a [Specialty Rx SMART Launch Task](StructureDefinition-specialty-rx-task-smart-launch.html) and then prompting an EHR user to launch and interact with the requesting party's SMART application.
+- Enable staff to respond to a request for patient consent or other authorizations by accepting a [Specialty Rx Consent Request Task](StructureDefinition-specialty-rx-task-consent-request.html) and then enabling an EHR user to obtain authorization and update the task.

 #### Intermediary System